sandiego-ember/ember-cli-101/outline.md

 ### 8. Install Bootstrap

 Let's use Bootstrap to make our website look nice.
-This step isn't strictly necessary but it'll make our website look snazzier.
+This step isn't strictly necessary but it'll make our application snazzier.

 ```console
 $ ember install:bower bootstrap